 Recent events are depressing.
 The feeling of progress has left and made way to feelings of decline and fear for what the future holds.
 However, what I notice is that every crisis has strengthened the sustainability agenda: the earthquakes from natural gas fields in the Netherlands, the Covid-19 pandemic, the Ukraine war.
 Frans Timmermans, vice president of the European Commission, has been effectively absorbing these shocks by amplifying his European Green Deal.
 For example, Europe will now accelerate the phase-out of natural gas in order to become independent of Russian gas.
 This gives me a lot of hope because my work on sustainability has learned me that political support for the transition will only occur if things go almost wrong.
 And that humanity’s capacity to rapidly adapt and innovate can grow exponentially just like our problems, so that we can still turn the tide: “yes, we can”.
 So my message of hope is: it will go right because it almost goes wrong.
 If we take drastic measures soon by showing individual leadership.

-The scientific model of Ingo Piepers predicts a world war around 2020.
+The scientific model of Ingo Piepers predicts the onset of what could become a world war around 2020.
 It may already have begun.
 His model does not seem to contradict Spiral Dynamics.
 It adds the geopolitical dimension to the World-3 model of the Club of Rome and the climate models of the IPCC.
 Together, they predict a global socio-economic crisis between 2020 – 2040 that will then lead to a new world order.
 Drastic measures are needed to avert the next world war and a global socio-economic collapse between now and 2030.

 Based on this, to prevent a global systems crisis, my recommendations are the following: